jOgmE/IFJ/README.md

 ### Files

 The assignment can be found in **ifj2019.pdf**

 The gained score can be foud in **hodnotenie.txt**

 ## The project is NOT fully working!
-We had not enough time to finish the project and after handing over there was no motivation to finish it.
+The team was lacking time to finish the project.